 - bulls and breeding cows are more susceptible.

 Pimelea poisoning can be either acute or chronic.

-Acute poisoning is caused by consumption of green plants, resulting in severe, life-threatening diarrhoea.
+Acute poisoning is caused by the consumption of green plants and results in severe, life-threatening diarrhoea.
 Cattle, sheep and horses can be affected.

-Chronic poisoning occurs in cattle.
-It is cause by on-going consumption or inhalation of dry plant material.
+Chronic poisoning occurs in cattle and is caused by on-going consumption or inhalation of dry plant material.

 Prevention strategies for pimelea poisoning

 Prevention and control of pimelea poisoning requires careful monitoring of cattle during high-risk seasons and grazing management strategies to minimise contact between susceptible stock and Pimelea plants.

 Despite extensive research, there is no effective vaccine or antidote for pimelea poisoning.